-- We all are aware that Form 15G declaration holds good only for that particular financial year.
+One should keep in mind that self-declaration using Form 15G holds good only for that particular financial year.
 A fresh declaration needs to be submitted for the next financial year.
-However, as per rules and regulations deductor is supposed to retain the Form 15G for seven years.
+However, as per current Government rules and regulations, deductor is supposed to retain Form 15G for a period of seven years.

 How to fill Form 15G Online

-- Log into your banks internet baking with user ID and password
+- Log into your bank’s internet banking with applicable User ID and Password

-- On the same page, you will have an option to generate Form 15G and Form 15H.
-Click on the link (ensure to choose the form) to download.
+- On the same page, you should have the option to generate Form 15G and Form 15H.
+Click on the available link to open the fillable form option.

-- Once the form is opened online in fill able format, start filling up the details and information very carefully.
+- Once the form is opened online in fillable format, start filling out the details and information very carefully.

-- Fill in all other details pertaining to your investment without any error and submit it.
+- Fill out all other details pertaining to your investment without any error and submit it.

 Below are some common TDS Sections for ready reference